-Long term residents of Cambodia, Laos, Myanmar, Malaysia and Taiwan can now travel to Japan once again, and Japanese travelers are reciprocally welcome in each country. it’s far from an open invitation to party though.
+Long term residents of Cambodia, Laos, Myanmar, Malaysia and Taiwan can travel to Japan once again if they’re already a resident, or can apply for a new visa, and select Japanese travelers are reciprocally welcome in each country. it’s far from an open invitation to party though.

-Currently, the Japanese travel bubbles within Asia target business travel and long term visitors, though there’s little in place to exclude anyone staying 14 days or more purely for tourism.
+Currently, the Japanese travel bubbles within Asia target business travel and long term visitors, more notably residents, though there’s little in place to exclude anyone staying 14 days or more purely for tourism.

 A full breakdown of rules can be found at the Office of Japanese Foreign Affairs.

-For travel into Japan, a letter of reentry is required before travel, which allows a traveler to proclaim compliance with Japan’s mandatory 14 days of quarantine, and a pledge to avoid mass transit in the interim.
+For travel into Japan, a letter of reentry, or a fresh visa is required before travel.
+The entry letter allows a traveler to proclaim compliance with Japan’s mandatory 14 days of quarantine, and a pledge to avoid mass transit in the interim.
 Private health insurance and a copy of all scheduled business is also necessary.

 Discussions are under way to open up the program to travelers with outside passports and varying levels of residence in each country.
 In other words, an expat temporarily residing in Thailand could eventually become a part of the travel bubble eligibility pool, if discussions continue to move forward.

 More Countries On The Way

 After months of negotiations, Singapore and Japan will begin their first travel bubble on September 18th, 2020, as part of a “business fast track”.
 The Japanese Ministry Of Foreign Affairs also notes ongoing discussions with Australia, Korea, China, Brunei, Macao, Mongolia and New Zealand as potential next additions.